Immunizations & Vaccinations Recommended Before Enrollment at UK

 International students should consult the International Students page for health-related policies specific to their status as international students.

 Most students who attended elementary school in Kentucky should already be protected and up to date on all these vaccines, except perhaps for meningitis.
 Students from out of state, those who have been homeschooled, or those who have avoided immunizations, may need one or more of these vaccines.
 UHS can administer vaccines to students who are not already fully protected.
-Vaccinations are available to students with the Health Fee at a discounted price.

 If you have questions regarding the immunization recommendations, you can call: 859-323-4636.